Yo Yo Honey Singh: Bollywood

 His debut song in Bollywood films was "Shakal Pe Mat Ja", featuring Gagan Sidhu.
 Singh charged Rs.
 7 million for a song in the film Mastan.
 This was the largest amount paid to a singer in Bollywood then, making Singh one of the highest-paid musical artists in Bollywood.

 In February 2015 he released the songs "Birthday Bash" with Alfaaz, followed by songs in films including Gabbar Is Back and Bhaag Johnny.

 Mumbai Saga's first song "Shor Machega", was released on 28 February 2021.
-It was composed by Singh, with lyrics and vocals by Singh and Hommie Dilliwala.
+It was composed by Singhsta, with lyrics and vocals by Singhsta and Hommie Dilliwala.

 Acting

 Singh made his acting debut with a cameo appearance in Baljit Singh Deo's Punjabi film Mirza - The Untold Story (2012), performing the role of Deesha, a mad gangster.
 The role won him the PTC Punjabi Film Award for Best Male Debut.
-The following year, Singh appeared in another Punjabi film, this time a comedy by Amit Prasher, Tu Mera 22 Main Tera 22, as Rolly, a childish and spoilt brat, alongside Amrinder Gill.
-This was Singh's first main role in a film.
+The following year, Singh appeared in another Punjabi film, this time in a comedy by Amit Prasher, Tu Mera 22 Main Tera 22, as Rolly, a childish and spoilt brat, alongside Amrinder Gill.

-In 2016, Singh starred in the Punjabi action film Zorawar, directed by Vinnil Markan, which was marketed as one of the most expensive Punjabi films to date.
-The film was critically acclaimed.

 Personal life

 On 23 January 2011, Singh married Shalini Talwar, a longtime friend.
 In November 2023, the couple were divorced after Talwar claimed she had suffered domestic violence.
 Singh denied the allegations, and Talwar withdrew them after the divorce was settled.

+In his Netflix documentary, Singh disclosed that he suffers from bipolar disorder.
+In a 2026 interview, he revealed that he wears a wig during his public appearances, due to the hair loss he faced while he was consuming medications for his condition.